larahabashy/DSCI522_group_12/doc/report.md

 | mean\_f1\_train            |   0.0000 |        0.9988 |              0.5125 |
 | mean\_f1\_validation       |   0.0000 |        0.4756 |              0.5109 |

-Table 1.
-This is a comparison betweeen accuracy and f1 with default hyperparameters for each model
+Table 1.Comparison between accuracy and f1 with default hyperparameters for each model

-Then we did hyperparameter tuning for both models and compare the results with previous table.
+Since the validation scores were comparable, we decided to tune hyperparameters for both models and compare the results with the previous table.
 The hyperparameters we chose for `RandomForest` is `n_estimators` (low=10, high=300) and `max_depth` (low=1, high=5000).
 The hyperparameters for `LogisticRegression` is `class_weight` (“balanced” vs “none”) and `C` (low=0, high=1000).
 We only focus on f1 score in this comparasion since it is more relavant to the issue we care about.
 We ranked the f1 score from high to low.
 As indicated in the table, our best f1 score is 0.51 with hyperparameter *C=382* and *class\_weight=‘balanced’*.
 The results also show that the top 3 f1 scores are all come from `LogisricRegression`.
 This finding further confirmed our results from previous table that `LogisticRegression` is a better model to use than `RandomForest`.

 | mean f1 score | params                                     | model              |
 | ------------: | :----------------------------------------- | :----------------- |